Assassination of Sheikh Mujibur Rahman: Investigation and arrests

+Trial and sentencing: lower court

 The first trial ended on 8 November 1998.
 The District and Session Judge of Dhaka, Mohammad Golam Rasul, ordered the death sentence by firing squad to fifteen out of the twenty accused of conspiring in the assassination.
 The sentences were not carried out immediately, because five of the convicts sought to file appeals in the high court division of the Supreme Court of Bangladesh.
 The Supreme Court, consisting of Justice Mohammad Ruhul Amin and Justice A. B. M. Khairul Haque, who was the former Chief Justice of Bangladesh, gave a divisive verdict.
 Senior Justice Amin acquitted five out of the original fifteen accused, whereas Junior Justice Haque upheld the lower court's verdict.
 A verdict from a third judge became necessary.
 Later, Justice Mohammad Fazlul Karim condemned twelve out of original fifteen, including two acquitted in Justice Amin's verdict.
 One of the convicts, Major (Rtd.)
 Aziz Pasha died in Zimbabwe on 2 June 2001.

+Appeal: high court

-Although the five accused appealed to the appellate division of the Supreme Court, their decision remained pending from August 2001.
+The five accused appealed to the appellate division of the Supreme Court, their decision remained pending from August 2001.
 Several judges refused to hear the case, which meant the government lacked the three judges required to hold a hearing session.
 On 18 June 2007, one of the conspirators who had been sentenced to death, Major (Rtd.)
-A.K.M.
-Mohiuddin Ahmed was extradited to Bangladesh from the United States following a series of failed attempts to gain asylum or permanent residency in the United States.
+A. K. M. Mohiuddin Ahmed was extradited to Bangladesh from the United States following a series of failed attempts to gain asylum or permanent residency in the United States.
 On 7 August 2007, the murder case hearings resumed after a six-year delay.
 The appellate division of the Supreme Court of Bangladesh gave its verdict on 19 November 2009, after a five-member special bench, headed by Justice Mahammad Tafazzal Islam, spent 29 days hearing the petition filed by the convicted.

 The appeal of the convicts was rejected, and the death sentence was upheld.
 Before the verdict, approximately 12,000 extra policemen were deployed to guard strategic buildings, including the Supreme Court building, to prevent disruption of the proceedings by the convicted men's supporters.
 Nevertheless, they were blamed by the government for a grenade attack on one of the prosecution lawyers in October 2009, although no one has been charged yet.

 Captain (Rtd.)
 Qismet Hashem, Captain (Rtd.)
 Nazmul Hossain Ansar, and Major (Rtd.)
-Abdul Majid were acquitted through the high court division and appellate division verdicts and now lives in Canada.
+Sharful Hossain were acquitted through the high court division and appellate division verdicts and now lives in Canada.
 Taheruddin Thakur, former Information Minister and one of the suspects, was cleared during the Hasina Government, acquitted in trial, and released.
 He died of natural causes in 2009.
-Conspirators Major (Rtd.)
-Bazlul Huda, Lieutenant Colonel (Rtd.)
-Mohiuddin Ahmed, Major (Rtd.)
-A.K.M.
-Mohiuddin Ahmed, Colonel (Rtd.)
-Syed Faruque Rahman, and Colonel (Rtd.)
-Sultan Shahriar Rashid Khan were executed by hanging on 28 January 2010.

-On 11 April 2020, Abdul Majed was executed by hanging.
-He had returned to Bangladesh the previous month after being a fugitive for 23 years.